iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 <img src="2_star_reviews_wordcloud.png" alt="org.pathcheck.covidsafepathsBt.mn 2 reviews"/>
 </p>

+> I find that my phone does not have enough space to install this app.
+I have 2 big apps on my phone, and that is all that I can fit.
+It would be nice if cell phones were less expensive or if my employer issued me a cell phone, but they aren't and they don't, I am not paying $30-$200 per month for a cell phone. $125/year is plenty!
+So call my land-line or send me an email.<br> :date: __2021-03-12 22:04:43__

+> Random notifications with no information in them, no information from MN about how or whether it has been effective... seemed a bit pointless.<br> :date: __2021-03-10 05:25:28__

 > I tested this app with someone I know had recently tested positive for Covid-19 2 days after they entered their confirmation code.
 I never recieved a notice or warning.
 My phone was next to this person's phone on a table for two hours on three different days?
 I'm concerned about the purpose for this application and where this information is going and why..
 I think logically and am not afflicted with episodes of paranoia.
 Please explain.<br> :date: __2021-02-26 09:16:08__

 > This app gives very vague information about potential exposure.
 It caused me to be quarantined for exposure to a neighbor whom I rarely ever see.
 That placed me closer to that neighbor than I normally would be.
 After testing negative on the 6th day, I decided to remove the app from my phone.<br> :date: __2021-02-18 14:08:36__